What is an enterprise software sales representative?

 Do I need to be an extrovert to succeed in enterprise software sales?

 Not necessarily.
-While being extroverted helps, qualities such as being able to listen to and understand client needs, being patient and adaptable, and building trusting relationships are arguably more important than being outgoing.
-A wide variety of personality types can succeed in enterprise software sales as long as they’re willing to work hard, learn continuously, and have a good sense of empathy toward the client’s needs.
+While being extroverted helps, qualities such as listening to and understanding client needs, being patient and adaptable, and building trusting relationships are arguably more important than being outgoing.
+A wide variety of personality types can succeed in enterprise software sales if they’re willing to work hard, learn continuously, and have a good sense of empathy toward the client’s needs.

 Is the market for enterprise software sales competitive?